 The beauty world has long ascribed to the "either eye or lip" school of thought.
-And while it's true that too much pigment on both areas at once can look scary and overpowering, there are ways to combine color on both your lids and your lips for an elegant effect.
-Keep scrolling to discover our favorite current combinations for dazzling the world with both your eyes and your mouth.
+And while it's true that too much pigment on both areas might come off as a bit distracting, there are ways to combine color on both your lids and your lips for an elegant effect that looks very chic.
+Keep scrolling to discover our favorite current combinations the perfect eyeshadow and lipstick pairings!

-We don't want to play favorites, but nude lips and violet lids are one of the sexiest color duos in the book, if you ask us.
-A nude lip goes with everything, but a nude lip with black eye makeup is more suspected.
-For a more unexpected and fresh choice, make your eyes pop with a violet-hued smoky eye.
+We don't want to play favorites, but nude lips and amethyst lids are one of the sexiest color duos in the book, if you ask us.
+A nude lip goes with everything, but a nude lip with black eye makeup is usually what everyone expects to pair together.
+For a more unexpected and fresh choice, make your eyes pop with a violet-hued smoky eye, instead.

 Red lipstick always steals the show, but that doesn't mean you have to go with a completely bare lid.
 To balance the lips but match the glamour, opt for a subtle gold shimmer shadow on the lids.